zbo14/socksproxy/README.md

 A Dockerized SOCKS proxy that connects to [socksd](https://github.com/zbo14/socksd) over SSH and tunnels your traffic.

 `socksproxy` also exposes an HTTP proxy that routes traffic through the SOCKS proxy.
-This is useful for applications and devices that only support web proxies (e.g. iOS).
+This is intended for clients that only support web proxies.

 ## Install